terasky-int/terraform-schema-converter/README.md

 <!-- Prerequisites -->
 ## Prerequisites

-- Make sure your Terraform provider project is using Terraform SDKv2
+- Make sure your Terraform provider project is using [Terraform SDKv2][tf-sdk-v2].
 - Basic familiarity with Terraform Plugin Provider SDKv2

 <p align="right">(<a href="#readme-top">back to top</a>)</p>